courk/openflexure-delta-stage/docs/raspi_sangaboard_base.md

 #### Sangaboard v0.3

-You can attach this Sangaboard to the two standoffs closest to the motors connectors using two [M2.5x8mm screw]s  It will sit (but not secured) on the other two standoffs.
+You can attach this Sangaboard to the two standoffs closest to the GPIO with two [M2.5x8mm screw]s using a [2mm hex head screwdriver]{qty:1}.
+It will sit (but not secured) on the other two standoffs.

 ![](images/raspi_sangaboard_base/sangaboard_v0_3_screws_closeup2.jpg)
 ![](images/raspi_sangaboard_base/sangaboard_v0_3_screws_closeup1.jpg)